jacobpalm/costa/_posts/2023-04-10-171-released-speed-and-size-is-key.md

 END IF
 ```

-What this does, is that is checks if it is currently PlayerX's turn.
+What this does, is that it checks if it is currently PlayerX's turn.
 If it is, then it switches the turn to PlayerO.
 If not, then it must be PlayerO's turn, and the turn is switched to PlayerX.
 PlayerX and PlayerO have been predefined as [constants](https://en.wikipedia.org/wiki/Constant_(computer_programming)).

 There's nothing wrong with this approach, but a much simpler and shorter version can be used - using [bitwise operators](https://en.wikipedia.org/wiki/Bitwise_operation):